 The Roost V3 weighs 6 ounces.
 That’s less than a phone.
 For remote workers and digital nomads who carry a laptop between desks, offices, and coffee shops, nothing else comes close.

-Height adjusts from 6.5 to 12.5 inches of screen lift, which is solid for most standing desk setups.
-The trade-off is that you get vertical lift only — no angle adjustment.
-That’s fine if you’re pairing it with an external keyboard and mouse (which you should be anyway for proper ergonomics at a standing desk).
+Height adjusts from 6.5 to 12.5 inches of screen lift, which works well for most standing desk setups.
+The trade-off is vertical lift only — no angle adjustment.
+That’s fine if you’re pairing it with an external keyboard and mouse (which you should be for proper ergonomics at a standing desk).
 But it means the Roost is specifically an elevation tool, not an all-in-one workspace stand.

-At $72, it’s not cheap for what’s essentially a piece of reinforced plastic.
+At $80, it’s not cheap for reinforced plastic.
 But it’s been the go-to for the laptop ergonomics crowd for years, and the build quality justifies the price if portability is your priority.

 3. Rain Design mStand — Best Desktop Stand